elcheapogary/satisplanory/README.md

 ## Installation

 1. Download the zip file
-2. Extract the zip file (to anywhere, it doesn't matter)
+2. Extract the zip file.
+Like right-click, `Extract all`.
+There is no special place you should extract the zip to - anywhere is fine.
-3. Run `satisplanory.exe` in the extracted zip folder
+3. Run `satisplanory.exe` in the extracted zip folder.
+Don't run the EXE from inside the zip file - it will not work.
+Make sure you first extract the zip, then run the EXE from inside the extracted folder.

-Satisplanory uses recipe and item information from your Satisfactory installation.
-Don't worry, we make no changes to the Satisfactory installation, we just read some data to use in calculations.
+Satisplanory uses recipe and item data that is shipped with Satisfactory.
+To read this data, Satisplanory needs to locate your installation of Satisfactory on your PC.
+Don't worry, Satisplanory makes no changes to the Satisfactory installation, it just read some data to use in calculations.

 The first time you run Satisplanory, it will try and figure out where you have Satisfactory installed.
 If it cannot find Satisfactory, you will be prompted to select your Satisfactory installation directory.
 Just browse to where ever your Satisfactory installation is and select it.
 On Steam the folder should be called `Satisfactory`, on Epic, it should be `SatisfactoryEarlyAccess` or `SatisfactoryExperimental`.

 ## Discord